-Anything stuck in the throat blocking the air passage can stop breathing and cause unconsciousness and death within 4 to 6 minutes
+Anything stuck in the throat blocking the air passage can stop breathing and cause unconsciousness and death within 4 to 6 minutes.

 - 1. Do not interfere with a choking victim who can speak, cough or breathe.
 However, if the choking continues without lessening, call for emergency medical help. - 2.
-If the victim cannot speak, cough or 2.
-If the victim cannot speak, cough or breathe, immediately have someone call for emergency medical help while you take the following action:
+If the victim cannot speak cough or breathe, immediately have someone call for emergency medical help while you take the following action: